 Meditation makes you mindful because it produces inner calm, quietness and a sense of space.
 However, there are many ways to develop mindfulness without meditation.
 Here are ten of the best.
 They work by developing the three elements of mindfulness: Intention to cultivate awareness, present-moment attention, and non-judgmental attitude.

 1: Practice Mindful Exercises (Without Meditating)

 A lot of people don’t understand the difference between mindfulness and meditation.
-In reality, the two are not the same at all.
+The two are not the same at all.
 Meditation is a practice or exercise in which we focus the mind.
 Mindfulness is a mental state in which we are consciously aware of the present moment.

 There are many exercises in mindfulness that don’t include meditation [here’s a list of mindful exercises].

-2: Understand that everything stops you being mindful
+2: Understand that everything stops you from being mindful

 The more stuff you have around you, the less mindful you will be, because all those things take up some of your conscious awareness.
 That’s why if you want to be mindful you should focus on eliminating stuff.
 And yes, I know that my use of the word “stuff” sounds a little universal and generic, but that is because literally everything is taking some of your mindfulness.

 I find that by simply clearing up my home and workspace I find it far easier to be mindful throughout my day.

 The key to developing mindfulness without meditation is to remove as many sources of information as you possibly can.
 A lot of times, that can be hard, because you are not in control of all the spaces you enter.
 If there is background noise at work, it can be hard to control it.
 However, you are in control of your home, and you can control that space.
 So, declutter, clean, and make your home a space that does not rob you of your conscious awareness.